 SECTION 5.1.
 Open and Free Competition.
-The Executive Director or his/her designee shall ensure that all procurement transactions are conducted in a manner that provides open and free competition.
-Awards must be made to the bidder/offeror whose bid/offer is responsive to the solicitation and is most advantageous to De La Salle considering price, quality, and other relevant factors deemed appropriate by the De La Salle.
+The Finance Officer shall ensure that all procurement transactions are conducted in a manner that provides open and free competition.
+Awards must be made to the bidder/offeror whose bid/offer is responsive to the solicitation and is most advantageous to Lee A. Tolbert Community Academy considering price, quality, and other relevant factors deemed appropriate by the Academy.